 GRADUATE PROGRAMS AT DOMINICAN

-Melia feels prepared to take on the challenge of earning her PhD.
+Melia felt prepared to take on the challenge of earning her PhD.
 She says she is keeping an open mind about her career trajectory, but hopes to work on developing new therapeutics for metabolic and chronic diseases.

 Melia also hopes other undergraduate and graduates students follow her footsteps.
 She offers advice for those with such PhD aspirations.